The Lord's Brother

 1. Is my relationship to brothers and sisters still clouded by sibling rivalry?

 No doubt you remember that in your childhood, you and your siblings did not always live in perfect harmony.
-When our family went on trips, my wife and I sitting in the front of the car, my two sons in the back, we sometimes heard the older cry out that his brother was jabbing him, or otherwise "picking on him."
+When our family went on trips with my wife and I sitting in the front of the car and my two sons sitting in the back, we sometimes heard the older cry out that his brother was jabbing him, or otherwise "picking on him."
 We then dutifully lectured the younger on how to behave while we were all riding together, and the commotion stopped, at least for a while.
 It was not until years later that we discovered the true story of life in the back seat.
 The cause of strife was usually the older brother, who, in very subtle and quiet ways, teased the younger until, exasperated, he fought back.

 That sort of friction between siblings is not confined to a car.
 It is part of everyday life and can lead to deep-seated rivalry.
 The older view the younger as a nuisance.
 The younger see the older as having a superior attitude.
 But all this is childishness we should outgrow.